fiendskrah/finalcapstone/README.md

 ## Goal
 The next step is to incorporate regression discontinuity designs into this analysis.
 I want to narrow the sample population to pair districts that are most similar aside from their treatment variable.

+>Pairing strategy: On a per-county basis, pick treatment districts by the UPC - between 0.55 and 0.65.
+These districts recieve a concentration grant.
+For each district

 ### Geographic similarity
 Want to view districts within the same county.
 Can try to find pairs that are geographic neighbors (shared line) using geopandas.